What do FBI agents do?

 She later applied and found herself inducted into the FBI training program in record time.
 Over the next 26 years of her careeer she would work on financial crimes within the FBI.
 This would also include a giant Ponzi scheme that had bilked non-profits out of over 350 million dollars!

-While I was interviewing Jerri, I learned that a day in the life of an FBI agent is actually very entrepreneurial.
 FBI Agents have to control their schedules and determine their priorities, as they often would have many different cases all running at the same time.

-You can also find Jerri Williams online at the following places:
+Find Jerri Williams online at the following places:

 Chris Voss is the CEO and Founder of The Black Swan Group Ltd. He is also the author of the bestselling business negotiation book, "Never Split the Difference."
 He formerly served as the lead international kidnapping negotiator for the FBI, before his retirement.